kheller18/data-structures-algorithms/questions/algorithm.md

     + `Explanation`: Because random access is not allowed in linked lists, reaching the middle element in constant or O(1) time is impossible.
 As a result, the usage of a binary search algorithm on a linked list is not possible.

 24. What are recursive algorithms?
 State the important rules which every recursive algorithm must follow.
-    + `Recursive algorithm`: is a way of tackling a difficult problem by breaking it down into smaller and smaller subproblems until the problem is small enough to be solved quickly.
+    + `Recursive algorithm`: a way of tackling a difficult problem by breaking it down into smaller and smaller subproblems until the problem is small enough to be solved quickly.
 It usually involves a function that calls itself (property of recursive functions).
     + The three laws which must be followed by all recursive algorithms are as follows:
       + There should be a base case.
       + It is necessary for a recursive algorithm to call itself.